-9 ways to get a mortgage without PMI
+10 ways to get a mortgage with no PMI

-Fortunately, it’s possible to put less than 20% down without adding PMI premiums to your monthly mortgage payment.
+Fortunately, there are ways to make a down payment of less than 20% without paying PMI premiums on your monthly mortgage payment.
 Here’s how.

 >Related: How to buy a house with $0 down: First-time home buyer

-Private mortgage insurance protects the lender in the event of a loan default.
-This is the reason why lenders require PMI when a buyer cannot put down at least 20% of the home’s price.
+Understanding how to avoid PMI involves researching various mortgage products and their requirements.
+Keep in mind that private mortgage insurance protects the lender in the event of a loan default.
+This is why lenders require PMI when a buyer cannot put down at least 20% of the home’s price.

-The good news is that even if you don’t have 20% down, there are numerous options available to you to help you avoid having to pay for PMI.
+The good news is that even if you don’t have 20% down, there are numerous options available to you to help you avoid paying PMI.

 Lender-Paid Mortgage Insurance (LPMI) is exactly what it sounds like: The mortgage lender covers your mortgage insurance so you don’t have to pay out of pocket.
 This is one way to avoid PMI.